bugmark/exchange/notes/devenv.md

-# BugMark DevEnv
+# Bugmark DevEnv

-This covers the config and install of software components for BugMark development.
+This covers the config and install of software components for Bugmark development.

 NOTE: you don't need the full development environment to contribute documentation fixes!
 Just clone the repo, edit text files and submit PR's.